About Mark Albright LCSW

 Sometimes in moments of hardship—call it luck, kismet, or karma—the universe provides just what is needed not only to persevere, but to thrive.
 For me, an opportunity arose during my practicum at the West Los Angeles VA Medical Center that had a profound effect on my growth as a person and my work as a therapist.
 I had the privilege of participating on an interdisciplinary team in a yearlong intensive training in Mindfulness Based Stress Reduction and Mindful Self Compassion.
 With the guidance and support of the VA’s Dr. Greg Serpa and InsightLA’s Dr. Christiane Wolf, our team was the first to develop what has now become the national mindfulness facilitator training program in the Department of Veterans Affairs.

 For me, mindfulness practice, and its underlying Eastern philosophical tradition, provides an understanding of the mind and the causes of suffering and discontent that is often lacking in Western psychological and medical models of treatment.
-It also happens to align with current scientific insights based upon advances in brain imagery and the most recent neurobiological research.
-Additionally, mindfulness provides the tools—available to anyone—which, when practiced regularly, can alter our neural circuitry and positively change our experience of ourselves, our lives, and the world.
+It also happens to align with insights from recent neurobiological research and advances in brain imagery.
+When practiced regularly, mindfulness provides the tools—available to anyone—that can alter our neural circuitry and positively change our experience of ourselves, our lives, and the world.

-Regular mindfulness practice remains a touchstone in my daily life and my therapy practice.
-And not surprisingly, I find other interventions that incorporate mindfulness or its philosophical-psychological framework, often in conjunction with cognitive behavioral approaches, particularly useful in addressing certain mental health challenges.
-These include Dialectical Behavior Therapy for high emotional reactivity and Acceptance and Commitment Therapy for identifying purposeful and meaningful action even in the face of difficult thoughts and feelings.
+Regular mindfulness practice remains a touchstone in my daily life and therapy.
+And not surprisingly, I find other interventions that incorporate mindfulness or its philosophical framework, particularly useful in addressing a range of mental health challenges.
+I utilize Dialectical Behavior Therapy for high emotional reactivity—a key challenge in substance and behavioral addiction recovery and men's anger management.
+I also incorporate Acceptance and Commitment Therapy to help clients find purposeful action even in the face of difficult feelings—empowering clients navigating life transitions and seeking deeper connection in their relationships.

-Throughout over a decade of work, culminating as director and clinical supervisor at a community mental health agency, I’ve had the opportunity to witness the transformative effects of mindfulness—acceptance, non-judgment, concentration, and compassion for self and others—across a spectrum of clients in moments of crisis and despair.
+Throughout over a decade of work, culminating as a director and clinical supervisor at a community mental health agency (including a co-occurring residential substance abuse program), I’ve had the opportunity to witness the transformative effects of mindfulness—acceptance, non-judgment, concentration, and compassion for self and others—across a spectrum of clients in moments of crisis and despair.
 These include combat vets suffering from wartime trauma, people struggling with severe mental illness and addiction, and houseless and formerly incarcerated individuals as they struggle to repair themselves and their relationships and find purpose and meaning in their lives.
 I consider it a great privilege to continue working with clients on their personal journeys of recovery and self-discovery.

 In between juggling work and family life, I enjoy yoga, climbing, travel, and hiking with Sansa, our intensely loyal, if slightly neurotic, rescue dog.